seeblick/DazzlingDogs/README.md

 ![Bella with nine](./BellaWithNinePuppies.JPG)
 ## This is the father, Nero.
 Half Ridgeback, half Shepherd.
 ![Nero](./Nero.JPG)

-Th pups will look something in between
+Th pups will look something in between:

 ![pups1.Runde](./mix1.JPG)

 Fluffy, with a ridge